 But when used properly, category and tag pages can actually have a positive impact on your website’s overall SEO strategy.
 Similarly, when NOT used properly, it can have a negative impact.

-Simple On-Page SEO Techniques to Optimize WordPress Category Pages
+5 On-Page SEO Techniques to Optimize WordPress Categories

 The good thing about categories is that you don’t need to do much to get a whole new web page up and running.
 All you have to do is assign a new blog post to a category and that category page will automatically appear as part of your website.

 That’s awesome, right?
 Well, not really.
 Suppose you have one blog post within that category.
 The category would then typically have a title (such as “archives”), no introduction or a very short one, followed by an excerpt of that one blog post.

 That’s a typical example of thin content.
 Yikes!
 But don’t start stressing about any Google thin content penalties just yet.
 That won’t happen, because the search engines are smart enough to interpret category pages as exactly that: pages that list a bunch of related blog posts.